ABOUT FRANCESCA

 TO LEARN AND INSPIRE LOVE.

-I believe that at our core, we all want to be fully seen and fully loved.
-Fostering compassion lies at the heart of my artistic purpose; it is the seed from which understanding, unity, and authentic love stem.
-In my personal life as well as my artistic life, I seek to brighten the dim spaces by bringing joy, hope, and a greater understanding of the human experience.
-Through each performance, I hope to inspire audiences to discover, ponder, and appreciate the complexity and beauty of their inner selves and the world around them.
-The arts open a window of perspective to us that allows us to engage with humanity in a new way.
-The stories we hear teach us to better walk with our neighbors.
-They encourage us to go deeper, to get vulnerable, to recognize that there is more than what meets the eye, and to strive for connection.
-It is through this communion that we will have the freedom to delight in the beauty within and around us.
-Through my art form, I am continuously learning to better love others whose journeys vary from my own.
-Delving into each character's worldview teaches me something new and surprising.
-I hope that sharing their stories opens hearts and minds to new concepts and relationships.
+Fostering compassion lies at the heart of my artistic purpose; it is the seed from which understanding and unity grow.
+In my personal life as well as my artistic life, I seek to inspire a contemplation of the complex beauty of our inner selves and the world around us.
+The arts open a window of perspective that allows us to engage with humanity in new ways, encouraging us to look deeper and to strive for connection.
+Through my own artistic study, I am continuously learning to better love others whose journeys vary from my own – delving into each character's worldview teaches me something unexpected.
+I hope that sharing their stories opens hearts and minds to new perspectives and relationships.